Gus Johnson (sportscaster): Notable calls

 In a later interview on The Dan Patrick Show, Johnson later explained of the play: "I thought I was gonna have a heart attack.
 It was the most incredible thing.
 I’ve seen a lot of great things in sports.
 I started doing this in 1990, but I’ve never seen anything; not like in that in football.
 I mean wow."

 November 1, 2009 – Johnson was calling another regular season NFL game, this time between the Jacksonville Jaguars and Tennessee Titans when Titans running back Chris Johnson broke away for a 52-yard touchdown.
-This was Gus Johnson's call:
+This was Johnson's call:

 First down and 10...
 Johnson... gets a shoulder he's- WOW!
 Watch out!
 He's got gettin' away from the cops speed!
 Touchdown! [pause] 52 yards!

-Though Gus Johnson received some criticism for this call, it has nonetheless become one of his most famous, as Complex magazine named it his top call in 2013.
+Though Johnson received some criticism for this call, it has nonetheless become one of his most famous, as Complex magazine named it his top call in 2013.

 November 14, 2010 – Johnson was announcing another Jacksonville Jaguars game, this time against their AFC South rivals the Houston Texans.
 With 0:03 left in regulation, the score tied at 24, and the ball at midfield, the Jaguars and quarterback David Garrard had a chance to win the game and avoid a potential overtime loss.
-The ball was snapped, Garrard stepped into the pocket, and launched the ball 50 yards downfield into the endzone to his target, receiver Mike Sims-Walker.
+The ball was snapped, Garrard stepped into the pocket, and launched the ball 50 yards downfield into the endzone intended to his target, receiver Mike Sims-Walker.
 Texans safety Glover Quin batted the ball down, but the ball miraculously landed in the hands of Jaguars receiver Mike Thomas, resulting in a touchdown, a win for the Jaguars, and one of Gus Johnson’s most memorable calls: